RozanskiT/suppnet/README.md

 ---

 ## Installing Guide
 SUPPNet can be istalled in several simple steps.
-If you want to test SUPPNet on-line version please check the [link](https://rozanskit.com/suppnet/).
+If you want to test SUPPNet on-line version please check the [link](https://rozanskit.com/suppnet/) (recommended Chrome browser).

 ### 0. Prerequisites